cdown/chrisdown.name/windows.md

 though.
 Try lowering the memory clock 50mhz at a time and recording benchmark results to find the optimal value.

+### OCCT validation

+OCCT also quite reliably finds errors using the "3D" test type, but double check it doesn't throttle down for the card.

 ### Results for 3080

 +60mhz core, +850mhz memory